 What kinds of degrees do behavioral medicine specialists possess?

 Behavioral medicine specialists work in many different fields and can possess many different degrees.
-Degrees behavioral medicine specialists hold can include, but are not limited to: PhD, MD, EdD, PsyD, DrPH, DDS, DSc/ScD, JD, NP, APRN, RD, RN, CHES, LPC, NCC, DCC, MBA, MSN, MEd/EdM, MSW, MPH, MSPH, MLIR/MLIS/MLS, MHK, MS, MA, MBBS, BScKin/BHK/BKin, BCB, BS, BA and many more.
+Degrees behavioral medicine specialists hold can include but are not limited to: PhD, MD, EdD, PsyD, DrPH, DDS, DSc/ScD, JD, NP, APRN, RD, RN, CHES, LPC, NCC, DCC, MBA, MSN, MEd/EdM, MSW, MPH, MSPH, MLIR/MLIS/MLS, MHK, MS, MA, MBBS, BScKin/BHK/BKin, BCB, BS and BA.

-What types of career paths do behavioral medicine specialists follow?
+What career paths do behavioral medicine specialists follow?

 In what settings do behavioral medicine specialists typically work?

 What questions would you like to see answered?
-Send us your FAQ ideas to firstname.lastname@example.org.
+Send your FAQ ideas to firstname.lastname@example.org.